ToolJet/ToolJet/docs/docs/workflows/triggers.md

     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/triggers/enable.png" alt="Triggers" />
   </div>

-- Once enabled, you can choose the **Environment** to used to for the workflow execution.
-For example, if you choose the **Production** environment, the workflow will be use the data sources configured in the **Production** environment.
+- Once enabled, you can choose the **Environment** to modify the webhook endpoint URL to be copied for that specific environment.
+For example, if you choose the **Production** environment, you can `Copy URL` or `Copy as cURL` which can then be used to trigger for **Production** environment accordingly.

   <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/triggers/env.png" alt="Triggers" />